OpenBioMaps/documentation/official_docs/en/admin_pages.rst

 Groups
 ------
 Creating and managing groups.
-These groups can be used for the management of access and usage control of upload forms, data, modules and administrative functions.
+These groups can be used for the management of access and usage control of upload forms, data, modules, and administrative functions.
-The groups can contains groups.
+The groups can contain groups.

 Upload forms
 ------------